Potty Training Tips with Amanda Jenner

 Welcome Amanda, so tell us about your own experience as a potty training parent, and what it was that led you down the path of wanting to support other parents?

-As a parent, how will I know that my child is ready to start potty training?
-What are the signs?
+How do I know if my toddler is ready to start potty training?

 • Stopping in their tracks when they have done a wee or a poo.
 This is a key sign that your toddler knows what they are doing and recognises their bodily functions.